Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 Hole in the Wall Dog Training Academy

-The following policy is in effect regarding sequential courses such as Puppy Start Right, Doggie Manners, and Introduction to Nose work:
+The following policy is in effect regarding sequential courses such as Puppy Start Right, Doggie Manners, Fun with Tricks and Introduction to Scent work:

 Since these classes build on the previous week’s assignments it is advantageous that classes are not missed.